airshipit/shipyard/docs/source/sampleconf.rst

 The following is a sample Shipyard configuration for adaptation and use.
-It is auto-generated from Shipyard when this documentation is built, so if you are having issues with an option, please compare your version of Patrole with the version of this documentation.
+It is auto-generated from Shipyard when this documentation is built, so if you are having issues with an option, please compare your version of Shipyard with the version of this documentation.

 The sample configuration can also be viewed in `file form <_static/shipyard.conf.sample>`_.